farooqkz/farooqkz.github.io/content/computer/machine-learning-is-not-neural-network.md

 ---
-title: "Machine Learning is not Neural Network"
+title: "Machine Learning is not (only) Neural Network"
 date: 2023-07-11T17:09:08+03:30
 draft: false
 ---